The Chemistry of Wine

 Alcohol is the by-product of the action of yeast on sugar.

-When using the juices of other fruits sugar generally has to be added as the fruit generally does not contain sufficient natural sugar for full fermentation.
+When using the juices of other fruits, sugar usually has to be added as the fruit generally does not contain sufficient natural sugar for full fermentation.

 Grapes contain enough natural sugars to allow full fermentation.